 Human-Computer Interaction specialists make information technology interesting, useful, and enjoyable.
-When information technology is an essential part of almost every single product and service, good design is more important than ever.
-The Master Programme in Human-Computer Interaction will give you the theory and practice required to design well-functioning and innovative information technology interfaces, artefacts and services.
+Today information technology is an essential part of everyday life and almost every single product and service, and making it user friendly is more important than ever.
+Whether you want to reinvent mobile phones, design the next generation social media, or use information technology to empower people with disabilities, expertise in Human-Computer Interaction is crucial.

 Why this programme?

-methods, tools, and principles for the design of IT interfaces, artefacts and services
+You will learn methods, tools, and principles for design of IT interfaces, artefacts, and services;

-to study people when they use information technology, understand how they feel about it, and how they appropriate it for their own purposes
+You will study how people use information technology, understand how they feel about it, and how they appropriate it for their own purposes;

-to investigate and understand ethical and sustainability issues in IT design
+You will investigate and understand ethical and sustainability issues in IT design;